-To better understand the vital functions of the estradiol (E2/estrogen) and the endocannabinoid system, it’s important to understand that every human being and animal alive on planet earth has an endocannabinoid system.
+To better understand the vital functions of estradiol (E2/estrogen) and the endocannabinoid system, it’s important to understand that every human being and animal alive on planet earth has an endocannabinoid system.
 These systems go far back into our history with some scientific discoveries dating back to about 600 million years ago in our evolution.

-Cannabinoid receptors CB1 and CB2 and estrogen production go hand-in-hand for hormone imbalance as it also impacts estrogen levels and major hormones.
+Cannabinoid receptors CB1 and CB2 and estrogen production go hand-in-hand with hormone imbalance as it also impacts estrogen levels and major hormones.
 Selective estrogen receptor modulators are responsible for key symptoms such as anxiety and stress; therefore, CBD and estrogen receptors may provide relief for hormonal imbalances for many women seeking alternative treatment solutions.

 To discover more about the cannabinoid receptor and endocrine system and how healthy premenopausal women may benefit from the use of CBD, keep reading this comprehensive guide.

 What Are Cannabinoid Receptors?

 Since the estrogen system is typically assigned to balance out three key systems in the human body: the nervous system, immune system, and endocrine system, cannabinoid receptors CB1 and CB2 work in unison with inflammatory response agents such as cytokines and microglia.
 They also work with neurotransmitters like dopamine, serotonin, and GABA.

 Cannabidiol CBD: CB1 & CB2 Receptors

 As mentioned above, the endocannabinoid system is comprised of two receptors known in the scientific field as CB1 and CB2 receptors.
 Both cannabinoid receptors are located in various areas of the body and affect various biological functions and processes.